StephenCleary/StructuredConcurrency/README.md

 await groupTask; // Completes after 1 second and raises Exception("oops").
 ```

-At the end of the task group scope, the task group will still wait for all of its work to complete.
+At the end of the task group scope, the task group will still wait for all of its work to complete that do not
+share the same `CancellationToken`.
 Once all of the work has completed, then the task group task will re-raise the first exception from its faulted work.

 ```C#